Abdullah296/Disease-Prediction/README.md

 # Disease-Prediction
-  Make a module of Baysain inference which you can import it in your own code Make another File to use the above module
+  Make a module of Baysain inference which you can import it in your own code

+  Make another File to use the above module
  Class has following functions
  *  .Clean (which find all NAN in data and drop that row from whole Data).
- *  .Train (which Find the probabilities of all Disease given following Symptoms ) Train Find all diseases probabilities with symptoms
+ *  .Train (which Find the probabilities of all Disease given following Symptoms, Train Find all diseases probabilities with symptoms)
- *  .predict(Which tell the Disease having greater Probability) Predict Tell disease name having highest probability
+ *  .predict(Which tell the Disease having greater Probability, Predict Tell disease name having highest probability)

+Following is Explanation of baysain inference with Example

 **Bayes Rule:**